 A CLASSIC BUT...

+'The Making Of Five Leaves Left' 4LP box-set - out soon, and certainly interesting, but a whopping £96.
 I thought I'd wait and see if a more reasonable CD version emerged - it sort of did, if you count £90 for a 5CD set as reasonable; I can't help but think it's all getting a bit out-of-hand.

 THE ROCKY ROAD TO DUBLIN